ptminh-kmp/ptminh-kmp/_posts/2025-02-01-create-blog-with-github-papes-and-jekyll.md

 tags: [blog, tutorial, github, jekyll, chirpy]
 ---

-## Create personal blog with Github Papes and Jekyll with Chirpy theme
+## Create personal blog with Github Pages and Jekyll with Chirpy theme

 This guide will walk you through setting up and using the Chirpy Jekyll theme for your website.